elite-dangerous-route-planner/edrp-api/README.md

 Uncomment the "Store.loadSystems()" and "Store.loadBodies()" in ScalatraBootstrap.scala

 When you first run edrp, your data will load.
+It will take some hours because ngram index.

 Make sure you comment those lines again, after your data is loaded into the database.